CareerTech Women in Leadership

-Thinks strategically—Is passionate about the goals of the organization, can identify and understands the strategic challenges and offers suggestions and ideas to address challenges, work goals are aligned with work group and organizational goals, understands organization’s business processes, acts as a role-model for sharing facts and data to drive decisions.
+Thinks strategically—Is passionate about the goals of the organization, can identify and understand the strategic challenges and offers suggestions and ideas to address challenges, aligns work goals with work group and organizational goals, understands organization’s business processes, acts as a role model for sharing facts and data to drive decisions.

-Establishes and executes plans—Micromanages their own job, willingly and enthusiastically looks for ways to improve work and takes the initiative to implement new ideas and strategies, organizes work to be productive and efficient.
+Establishes and executes plans—Micromanages her own job, willingly and enthusiastically looks for ways to improve work and takes the initiative to implement new ideas and strategies, organizes work to be productive and efficient.